pxie/kibana-me-logs/README.md

-*make the slight change to adapt to Predix platform*
+*make the slight change to adapt to Predix platform, and assume `mylog` service instance has existed.
+If not, create logstash service instance before push this app*

 Kibana Me Logs
 ==============